Today we all know now that variables should not be called

 But why naming is so important in software development?
 Because a name “synthesizes” the “meaning” of what it is being named.
 Names help us understand the “meaning” of the program, what the program is representing without thinking on the how.

-Good names make our lives easier, on the other hand, bad names make us feel in hell.
-Bad names suck energy from us because we have to “re-think” every time we see that bad name what it really means, what it is the real purpose of that thing being named.
-At the end, bad names obligate us to do the work that other should have done, that is why we “hate” programs written by others and we “hate” them more if they are badly written, if the names are bad.
+Good names make our lives easier.
+On the other hand, bad names make us feel in hell.
+Bad names suck energy from us because every time we see it we have to “re-think” what it really means, what is the real purpose of that thing being named.
+In the end, bad names obligate us to do the work that others should have done, and that is why we “hate” programs written by others and we “hate” them more if they are badly written, if the names are bad.

 Bad names force us to “synthesize” again the “meaning” of what is being named and that is a big effort for our mind.
-Sometimes we find a good name and we can “rename” the bad name, but sometimes we do not have enough information, enough experience to find a good name and also sometimes (but only sometimes :–) ) our mind prefers to put energy in something else.
+Sometimes we figure out a good name instead so we can “rename” the bad name, but sometimes we do not have enough information, enough experience to come up with a good name and also sometimes (but only sometimes :-) ) our mind prefers to put that energy in something else.

 Names are for humans, not for computers.
-A computer does not care about the name of a variable or a class, for a computer they are all symbols, but it is not the same for us.
-We as humans, interpret those symbols, we attach them semantic to be able to understand what we are reading.
-That is why a refactoring is not important for a computer but it is very important for a programmer, it is because we are providing semantic, meaning, to what we are refactoring.
-The extract method is one of the most paradigmatic examples of this process of providing meaning, that is why every time you have to maintain code you don’t understand, the first thing you have to do for every piece of code you end up understanding is to extract it to a method, but not to make it “nicer” but to name that piece of code! to provide meaning to that set of collaborations between objects that you are extracting, to help you understand the program the next time you read it.
+A computer does not care about the name of a variable or a class, for a computer they are all symbols.
+It is not the same for us.
+We as humans, interpret those symbols, we attach semantic to them to be able to understand what we are reading.
+That is why a refactor is not important for a computer but it is very important for a programmer.
+It is because we are providing semantic, meaning, to what we are refactoring.
+The extract method is one of the most paradigmatic examples of this process of providing meaning, that is why every time you have to maintain code you don’t understand, the first thing you have to do for every piece of code you end up understanding is to extract it to a method, not to make it “nicer” but to name that piece of code! to provide meaning to that set of collaborations between objects that you are extracting, to help you understand the program the next time you read it.

 And yes, naming is not easy, naming is hard.
 A name is a “summary” of what it is being named and no good summary can be written without understanding first what has to be summarized.
 Therefore, if you have problems naming something it is basically because you have not fully understood what you are trying to name.

-Classes are the more interesting example when dealing with “class based” languages, like Java, C#, Smalltalk, Ruby, etc. In those languages we are “forced” to name a class when we did not have the chance to see, to play, to understand how its instances are going to behave.
-Those languages go against the natural way of learning, they enforce us to name things we don’t know and that is why we end up with class names like “ObjectManager”, “ServiceHelper”, “ObjectDirector” and so on, names that can mean anything, and that makes sense because at the time they were named they could represent anything.
+Classes are the more interesting example when dealing with “class based” languages, like Java, C#, Smalltalk, Ruby, etc. In those languages, we are “forced” to name a class when we did not have the chance to see, to play, to understand how its instances are going to behave.
+Those languages go against the natural way of learning, they enforce us to name things we don’t know and that is why we end up with class names like “ObjectManager”, “ServiceHelper”, “ObjectDirector” and so on, names that could mean anything.
+That makes sense because at the time they were named they could represent anything.

-So, if you feel bad with yourself because it is difficult for you to name a class, don’t be, most of the time it is the programming language fault, it is because the language is forcing you to learn in an anti-natural way.
-It is forcing you to name something you don’t understand, but yet, you have to name it, you have to “summarize” its meaning with a name… crazy.
+So, if you feel bad with yourself because it is difficult for you to name a class, don’t be.
+Most of the time it is the programming language's fault.
+It is because the language is forcing you to learn in an anti-natural way.
+It is forcing you to name something you don’t understand, but yet you have to name it, you have to “summarize” its meaning with a name... crazy.

-On the other hand if a class is named “XYZ” or “ZZZ” or something like that, a symbol you can not provide any meaning, your mind will force you to change it some day, and that day will be the day you will understand what you are naming.
+However, if a class is named “XYZ” or “ZZZ” or something like that, a symbol without any meaning, your mind will force you to change it some day, and that day will be the day you will understand what you are naming.
 Will that name be the best?
-Maybe not, but for sure it will be better that one you thought without enough experience.
+Maybe not, but for sure it will be better than the one you thought without enough experience.

-Conclusion, if you don’t know how to name a class, don’t waste your time thinking three hours on that name because the only thing you will get is a headache and a bad name.
+Conclusion, if you don’t know how to name a class, don’t waste your time thinking on a name for three hours because the only thing you will get is a headache and a bad name.
 If you don’t know how to name a class, give it a meaningless name until the time you can correctly name it.
-That moment will be after you have played sometime with its instances… Software development is a learning process, therefore incremental and iterative so don’t try to make it right at the first time, you won’t anyway… and that is why TDD is so important in software development, but that is a topic for another post :–)
+That moment will be after you have played sometime with its instances...
+Software development is a learning process, therefore incremental and iterative, so don’t try to make it right at the first time, you won’t anyway... and that is why TDD is so important in software development, but that is a topic for another post :-)